Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 developing the logic to create the features without worrying about deployment.
 4. Features are easy to use: Feature Store is built on an easy-to-navigate user interface.
 ```

+### Fully Managed Feature Store
+It is a rich feature repository to server, share and re-use ML features.
+- **Share and resus ML features across use cases:** `Centralized feature repository with easy APIs to search & discover features, fetch them for training/serving and manage permissions.`
+- **Serve ML Features at scale with low latency:** `Offload the operational overhead of handling infrastructure for low latency scalable feature serving.`
+- **Alleviate training serving skewness:** `Compute feature values once, re-use for training and serving.
+Track & monitor for drift and other quality issues.`
+- **Batch and Streaming Feature Ingestion:** `Ingest features efficiently in large batches, or in real-time as data streams in.`

 ## Confusion Matrix